omahane/omahane/README.md

 ### Hi, web friend,

-I'm Christian Burk, and I'm using GitHub to help my students at Metropolitan Community College's [Code School](https://mccneb.edu/codeschool.aspx), where I help teach, focusing on HTML and CSS.
+I'm Christian Burk, and I'm using GitHub to work on the [va.gov](https://va.gov) web modernization for [CivicActions](https://civicactions.com).

 I worked in the Omaha non-profit community from 1999 - 2020 for the chamber of commerce, symphony, children's museum and a university.